taylorc4/taylorc4.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-👩‍🎓 Five-year bachelors/masters student at the University of Maryland, Baltimore County (UMBC)
+👩‍🎓 Five-year bachelors/masters student at the <a href="https://umbc.edu">University of Maryland Baltimore County</a> (UMBC)
-📣 Communications intern for UMBC's Geography and Environmental Systems Department
+📣 Communications intern for UMBC's <a href="https://ges.umbc.edu">Geography and Environmental Systems Department</a>
 🛋 Retail Associate at Objects Found - Antiques & Consignment

-<a href="https://umbc.edu">University of Maryland Baltimore County</a>

 Skills and Interests
 ------